chili-publish/grafx-documentation/docs/GraFx-Studio/guides/template-variables/define/index.md

 ![screenshot](var07.png)

-In the list of variable, you can double click or "Rename" the variable Name.
+In the list of variables, you can double click or "Rename" the variable Name.

 !!! important "Variable name vs Display Label"

     The variable name is the technical name, that will be used for further automation.
-    In the general properties you can set the display label, that will be shown in the [Studio UI interface](/GraFx-Studio/concepts/template-management/?h=studio#studio-ui).
+    In the appearance tab you can set the (display) label, that will be shown in the [Studio UI interface](/GraFx-Studio/concepts/template-management/?h=studio#studio-ui).

 ### Default state